zywang624/CVEX/README.md

 1. Re-start CVEX.
 2. Restart CVEX with the `-v` parameter (verbose logging).
-3. Connect to the VM via SSH with the help of `vagrant ssh` command
+3. Connect to the VM via SSH with the help of `vagrant ssh` command.
 <details>
 <summary>How to use "vagrant ssh"</summary>